turbot/steampipe-plugin-terraform/docs/index.md

 ### Setting up paths

-The argument `paths` in the config is a list of directory paths, a GitHub repository URL, or a S3 URL to search for Terraform files.
+The argument `paths` in the config is a list of directory paths, GitHub URLs, GilLab URLs, BitBucket URLs or a S3 URL to search for Terraform files.
 Paths may [include wildcards](https://pkg.go.dev/path/filepath#Match) and also support `**` for recursive matching.
 Defaults to the current working directory.
 For example:

 ```hcl
 connection "terraform" {